 Don’t worry if you don’t have a Kindle — you can still read your ebook directly on your smartphone.
 From best sellers to the classics, it’s all here, with more than 900,000 titles in Amazon’s store.

-Comixology’s free app is a window onto a staggering library of more than 40,000 titles, including all the big names from Marvel and DC.
+Comixology’s free app is a window into a staggering library of more than 40,000 titles, including all the big names from Marvel and DC.
 It’s the biggest comic book reader out there right now.

 While primarily a comic book reader/library management app, Perfect Viewer also functions as a PDF viewer, ebook reader, and image viewer.
 It can be connected to Google Drive, DropBox, or OneDrive to access your library, and is one of the best options for side-loading your digital comics and books.